chandra447/bedrock-forge/docs/github-actions-guide.md

 - AWS account with appropriate permissions
 - GitHub repository with your Bedrock YAML configurations
-- AWS IAM role configured for GitHub OIDC (or AWS access keys)
+- AWS IAM role configured for GitHub Actions
 - Terraform state S3 bucket (optional but recommended)
 - DynamoDB table for state locking (optional but recommended)

 ### 2. Create Workflow File

-Create `.github/workflows/deploy-bedrock-agents.yml` in your repository:
+Create `.github/workflows/deploy-bedrock-agents.yml` in your repository.
+Just like using `actions/checkout`, you specify the action and its required parameters:

 ```yaml
 name: Deploy Bedrock Agents